Best Things to See in Lisbon in Three Days

 Take Tram15 from Rua Augusta to the riverside of Belem to view the famous Jeronimo Monastery and Belem Tower.

-The 25 de Abril Bridge, built in 1966, reminded us of the Golden Gate Bridge in San Francisco.
+The 25 de Abril Bridge, built in 1966, bears a resemblance to the Golden Gate Bridge in San Francisco.
 Interesting, it is the same colour too.

 Jeronimo Monastery, Belem, Lisbon